srahman20/CCFraudShield/README.md

-# Cloud-Based Predictive Credit Fraud Detection Platform
+# Hybrid Cloud-Based Predictive Credit Fraud Detection Platform

 ## Overview
 This project is a **hybrid cloud-hosted platform** that detects fraudulent credit card transactions using **machine learning models** and **real-time transaction monitoring**.
 It integrates **secure cloud infrastructure**, compliance standards, and a user-friendly **fraud detection dashboard**.